 Repeat it with me: You are more than your GPA!

-Your grades are just a small snapshot of who you are as an individual and a student, and they certainly aren’t the end-all-be-all determining factor for admission.
+Your grades are just a small snapshot of who you are as an individual and a student, but they aren’t the end-all-be-all determining factor for admission.
 As you’ve hopefully noticed, we like to get a complete picture when evaluating applications.
 We want to understand who you are as a whole and streamline the entire process.
 It’s why we don’t require a minimum GPA or GRE/GMAT scores for admission.
 We know grading systems are different around the world, and we understand it’s not always common to take standardised entrance exams.
 For similar reasons, this is also why we allow applicants who completed their degree more than three years ago to provide a professional letter of reference in place of an academic one.

 If you’re feeling unsure about your transcripts, we encourage you to address it in your application and to use other parts – such as your letter of motivation or the “Further information” section in the online portal – to highlight why you’re the right fit for the Hertie School.